Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The trio known as VESTA from Viareggio, Italy are a relative newcomer to the world of all things subterraneously sonic.
+The trio known as VESTA from Viareggio, Italy is a relative newcomer to the world of all things subterraneously sonic.

-VESTA are launching their new self-titled full-length album on April 6 from Argonauta Records.
+VESTA is launching its new self-titled full-length album on April 6 from Argonauta Records.

 Their third eye-opening compositions are tightly intricate, deeply ethereal creations seemingly devoid of formulaic structuring.
 Meaning there is an almost improvisational feel to their contents, those very same contents alternating between aggressive nuances and delicate ones also.